choperlizer/Dojima/README.md

    and instruments.
  - Present a modular interface optimized for multi-monitor and tiling window managers.
- - Place orders faster and lighter than in-browser trading.
  - Hasten the obsolesence of legal tender and repressive financial regulation.

 ## Supported Exchanges